-Interestingly, and I think this is a great move, in 2010 a scheme was launched in the UK by the national Kennel Club to move away from the screw, cork-screw or tight tail.
+Interestingly, and I think this is a great move, in 2010 a scheme was launched in the UK by the national Kennel Club to move away from the screw, cork-screw or tight tail to a straighter tail.

 This initiative to move away from the tails we see in today’s Frenchie population is being pushed through not just in the UK, but also other countries in Europe.

 Their aim is to get the breed back to having the short-drop tail which is originally had, as you can see in this image of a French bulldog taken in 1890.

 The new UK breed standard for Frenchies now reads: